University of Florida word mark

 On-Time Reporting

-For non-federal awards (i.e. state, industry, non-profits), the closing requirements vary, depending on the policies of the sponsor.
-Most often, final reports have a shorter timeline than the federal rule.
+For non-federal awards (i.e. state, industry, non-profit sponsors), the closeout requirements vary depending on the policies of the sponsor.
+Most often, final reports have a shorter timeline than the federal standard.

 Delinquent Reports